 The provision of debt impairment was determined based on an annual collection rate of 90% and the Debt Write-off Policy of the Municipality.
-The current average collection rate is ranging between 51% and 63.4% as at end of February 2024 and it is anticipated that the recovery of debt will again increase with new revenue enhancement strategies that have been implemented and strict debt collection policy implementation.
+The current average collection rate is ranging between 58% and 63,4% as at end of February 2024 and it is anticipated that the recovery of debt will again increase with new revenue enhancement strategies that have been implemented and strict debt collection policy implementation.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate at which assets are consumed.
-Budget appropriations has been increased to R37.4 million for 2024/25 financial year.
+Budget appropriations has been increased to R37,4 million for 2024/25 financial year.
 This expenditure item equivalent to 5% of the total operating expenditure.

 Bulk purchases are directly informed by the purchase of electricity from Eskom.
 Bulk purchases equal 26% of total expenditure.
 The annual price increase has not been factored into the budget appropriations and directly informed the revenue provisions.
 The expenditure includes electricity distribution losses which equals approximately 19%.
-Water distribution losses as at 30 June 2023 amounted to 46% and a concerted effort is necessary to ensure the reduction of the losses to further reduce and stay within acceptable norms.
+Water distribution losses as at 30 June 2023 could not be quantified due to billing estimation and bulk water purchases that were below what was billed by the municipality.
+A concerted effort is necessary to ensure the reduction of the losses to further reduce and stay within acceptable norms.